PingAM 7.5.0

 Environment Conditions

-2. With the policy in place, authenticate both as a user who can request policy decisions and also as a user trying to access a resource.
+2. With the policy in place, authenticate both as a user who can request policy decisions and as a user trying to access a resource.

 Both of these calls return tokenId values for use in the policy decision request.